betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/BfBotManagerAutomation.md

 In this tutorial, we're going over the implementation of a strategy called "DOBBING" which means Double Or Bust.
 The idea behind Dobbing is to place bets on the movement of prices within a market rather than the actual race result itself.
 More specifically, backing a horse and then hedging that bet – by laying it, to achieve an evens money return – no matter the outcome of the race.

-If you want to follow along and try this approach yourself you'll need to download [BF Bot Manager](https://www.bfbotmanager.com/) and sign up for either a subscription or at least a test period.
-They have a [5 day free trial](https://www.bfbotmanager.com/trial) that's valuable for establishing whether this tool will do what you want it to for your specific strategy.
+If you want to follow along and try this approach yourself you'll need to download [BF Bot Manager](https://www.bfbotmanager.com/).
+They have a [5 day free trial](https://www.bfbotmanager.com/trial) which is valuable for establishing whether or not this tool will be right for you.

 !!! note "Resources"
     - [Additional information on Dobbing](https://caanberry.com/what-is-dobbing-in-horse-racing/)